 The ideal range of boron concentration in soil is between 0.5mg/kg and 4 mg/kg.
 Many factors affect the levels of boron in crops, and depending on where a farm is located and the type of soil available, some or all of these factors may apply to your crops.

 If you’re unsure whether your soil and crop are suffering from boron deficiency, familiarize yourself with the most common symptoms.
-A comprehensive list of crops and associated symptoms can be found here
+A comprehensive list of crops and associated symptoms can be found in our crop guides.

 If you have reason to believe that your soil and crops suffer from boron deficiency, contact your local crop consultant or soil specialist, and ask for a soil test to determine the level of deficiency.
 If the test indicates a need for a boron supplement, your crop consultant or soil specialist should also be able to recommend the right amount of boron and the right blend of nutrients to correct your problem.
 A crop consultant or soil specialist will know how certain elements and nutrients interact with one another in order to ensure the proper uptake occurs for your plants.